 Safari Activities / What to do in Uganda

-There are so many safari activities to undertake in Uganda but, the fact that the country is mainly known for the big population of mountain gorillas it harbors make gorilla trekking the most carried out tour activity in Uganda.
-Over 90% of safaris in Uganda have a gorilla trekking activity meaning most itineraries have Bwindi Impenetrable National Park on their plan which also makes Bwindi one of the most visited national parks in Uganda.
+Over 70% of safaris in Uganda have a gorilla trekking activity meaning most itineraries have Bwindi Impenetrable National Park on their plan which also makes Bwindi one of the most visited national parks in Uganda.
 So what are the most common safari activities in Uganda?

 Equator Visit.
 I would say this is one the most carried out activities in Uganda because all trips that go to western Uganda (where the most visited national parks are) pass by equator and most of the clients stop by for an experience.

 In fact, Uganda is currently the best place for gorilla trekking in Africa because it shelters over half the total population of mountain gorillas in the whole world.
 Gorilla trekking can be carried out in Bwindi Impenetrable Forest National Park or Mgahinga Gorilla National Park.
 Watch a video of gorilla trekking below;

 I made a special list of gorilla trekking companies that can guide you to an exceptional gorilla encounter in Uganda plus it’s neighboring countries in case you are planning for a Uganda gorilla trekking experience.

 Wildlife Viewing.
 Wildlife viewing in Uganda is very amazing.
 This activity is one of the most carried out and can be done from over half of the national parks Uganda has.
 The best places for wildlife viewing in Uganda are Queen Elizabeth National Park, Murchison Falls National Park and Kidepo Valley National Park (CNN’s 3rd overall pick).

 Unlike gorillas, there are quite a number of places in Uganda where you can find chimpanzees and some of them are; Kibale Forest National Park, Ngamba Island Chimpanzee Sanctuary, Queen Elizabeth National Park (Kyambura Gorge), Murchison Falls National Park, Budongo Forest, Kalinzu Forest plus more places.

 The only alternation is boat trips can be small or big depending on the area you are in.
 Boat trips along Lake Mburo or Lake Bunyonyi are usually carried out using small boats unlike launch trips.
 So far the best places for boat trips / launch trips are Murchison Falls National Park, Queen Elizabeth National Park and Lake Bunyonyi.
 These three spots have the best views especially Murchison falls and Lake Bunyonyi.

 Birding.
 Uganda shelters so many species of birds in various places like forests, swamps, wetlands, Savannah plantations and more.
 Some of the popular places for birding in Uganda include Mabamba Wetland on Lake Victoria, Bwindi Forest, Murchison Falls National Park, Queen Elizabeth National Park, Semuliki Valley National Park and more.
 Birding is definitely an exciting adventure especially to those that shelter the passion in their hearts.

 Golden Monkey Trekking.
 Apparently, the best place for golden monkey tracking in Uganda is Mgahinga Gorilla National Park though a number of these monkeys also reside in the impenetrable forest of Bwindi.
 Uganda Wildlife Authority has for years stepped up efforts of habituating Golden Monkeys in this national park so as to diversify it’s tourism activities.

 Nature / Community Walks / Cultural Visits.
 Nature / Community walks are usually carried out to unwind clients from the fatigue of long distance journeys.
-As you should know, Uganda national parks are very far away from Kampala and you will spend hours travelling to and fro for instance, if you left Entebbe at 6:30am and reached Lake Mburo at 3:00pm, you realize have a lot of hours before the night falls and during this time we recommend you either take a rest or rather do a community walk.
+As you should know, Uganda national parks are very far away from Kampala and you will spend hours traveling to and fro for instance, if you left Entebbe at 6:30am and reached Lake Mburo at 3:00pm, you realize have a lot of hours before the night falls and during this time we recommend you either take a rest or rather do a community walk.

 This tribe is greatly endangered by wild animals but still opt to live in the forests and surroundings of Bwindi and Mgahinga.
 They are very fun to visit and apparently the best tribe for community walks, reason why their activity is priced a bit high.
 A batwa trail costs between $30 to $50 where as the full day experience that happens in Mgahinga will cost you $100.

 White Water Rafting.
 White water rafting is another exciting adventure and is mainly carried out from Itanda Falls – Jinja on River Nile.
 The challenge and adventure is probably one of those adventures you can never forget easily.
 I have done rafting before and it scared the hell out of me!
 I’d be very brave to try it out anytime soon but still, i loved the adventure.